 What further makes Day 5 unusual is the fact that they are dairy, and thus can offer more unique options for a sushi restaurant.
 For example, their signature fries are topped with Parmesan, and their dessert menu includes such dairy favorites as Fried Oreos with ice cream and a variety of cheesecakes.
-Made on premises by their own pastry chef, the dessert menu varies from day to day, and may include such finger-licking items as Bourbon Pecan Pie, Key Lime Pie, Chocolate Mousse, and more.
+The dessert menu varies from day to day, and may include such finger-licking items as Churros, Fried Oreos, Fried Ice Cream, and more.
 Be ready to be surprised!
 Customers are also appreciative of the restaurant’s catering, takeout and delivery service, as Day 5 Sushi make sure nothing “gets lost in translation”.
-If you tried Day 5 Sushi the chances are you are now a loyal customer, and if you haven’t, perhaps it’s a high time to do so.

 [continued above, right]